Don’t have an account yet? Create one here, simple and easy!

 Temperatures from 2000 to 3000 K are referred to as “warm colours” as they emit a pleasant yellow or orange glow.
 In contrast, a “cool white” colour temperature (3300-5300 K) will appear in a refreshing whitish tint.
 Temperatures above 5300 K are defined as “daylight” as this colour tone (blue-white) perfectly mimics the natural daylight.

 Why is colour temperature important?

 In lighting design or simply when choosing a new light bulb, it is important to take into account the colour temperature.
 The choice of the light will influence the overall ambience and mood.
-Warm temperatures are recommended for promoting a cozy, intimate and relaxing atmosphere in homes, restaurants, bars or hotels.
-Cool temperatures have an energizing effect and are therefore suited for enhancing concentration in offices, schools and warehouses.
+Warm temperatures are recommended for promoting a cosy, intimate and relaxing atmosphere in homes, restaurants, bars or hotels.
+Cool temperatures have an energising effect and are therefore suited for enhancing concentration in offices, schools and warehouses.

 Can you dim the colour temperature?

 Today, the latest technological progress in lighting has led to the launch of innovative products that allow you to set not only the brightness of a light but also to tweak the colour temperature.
 By switching from a cool light to a warmer one you will be able to influence the surrounding atmosphere and also the general mood with your fingertips.
 Therefore, you will not have to choose a single colour temperature anymore, but you will enjoy the freedom to set the one that suits better with your present light preference, activity or mood.
 Discover Philips Dimtone and Osram Glowdim.